 Helpful Tips For The Best Results:

-Heat the waffle iron fully: Make sure the waffle iron is really hot before you add the batter.
-If it’s not heated enough, the waffles may cook unevenly and won’t get that nice golden crust.
+- Heat control: Make sure the waffle iron is fully hot before adding the batter.
+If it’s not hot enough, the waffles cook unevenly and end up pale and soft instead of golden and crisp.

 Tasty Variations to Try: